chdir/aria2-android/README.md

 FAQ
 ==========

-* Why does my Lollipop Android firmware prints a message about security issues every time when aria2 is launched with startup logging enabled?
+* Why does my Lollipop (aka Android 5.0) firmware prints a message about security issues every time when aria2 is launched?

-This is an expected behavior, the solution is currently [being searched for](#1).
+This is a harmless and expected behavior, the solution is currently [being searched for](#1).

 This message is caused by specifics of x86 platform and implies, that _possible_ bugs in aria2 are slightly more likely be exploited by potential hackers.
-Fortunately aria2 is rather secure and constantly maintained application – it is much less likely to be exploited, compared to your (likely already outdated and vulnerable) device firmware.
+Fortunately aria2 is rather secure and constantly maintained application – it is much, MUCH less likely to be exploited, compared to your (likely already outdated and vulnerable) device firmware.

 License